 (A) Circular duct (B) Rectangular duct

-Economic analysis of the space occupied by the duct system is difficult because it depends on the structure and purpose of the building.
+Economic analysis of the space occupied by the duct system is challenging due to its dependence on the building’s structure and purpose.

-Not only does this method require no extra space, it is also easier to install.
-Therefore, for rectangular air ducts with an aspect ratio close to 1, the advantages of circular ducts cannot be replaced.
+However, modern spiral air ducts can be connected with standardized flexibility, as shown in Figure 2 (B), which not only saves space but is also easier to install.
+Hence, for rectangular air ducts with an aspect ratio close to 1, the advantages of circular ducts cannot be overlooked.

 Figure 2: Comparison of the duct connection scheme